 Image Source: protectionbay.com

 The sole purpose of the needle point (also known as the dagger) is to pierce and stab.
 Daggers are composed of two symmetrical blades that sharply taper to a thin point.
 These edges allow for the needle point to sink into flesh deeply.
 That is why the needle point blade is a favorite for close combat self-defense.
-Daggers are frequently used into the military too, because the blade can be downsized to a boot blade, making it highly concealable.
+Daggers are frequently used in the military, too, because the blade can be downsized to a boot blade, making it highly concealable.

 Yet, the geometry of the blade does give it some weaknesses.
 First, there is no belly on a dagger, just the edges that get thicker nearing the handle.
 This makes a dagger useless for slicing.
 Second, the tip is usually weak and thin, so it can break against hard targets.